 (2) In subclause (1) —

-“consideration” has the same meaning as in the A New Tax System (Goods and Services Tax) Act 1999 of the Commonwealth;
+consideration has the same meaning as in the A New Tax System (Goods and Services Tax) Act 1999 of the Commonwealth;

-“relevant proportion”, in relation to GST payable on a supply to which wages relate, means the proportion that the amount or value of the wages bears to the consideration for the supply to which the wages relate.
+relevant proportion, in relation to GST payable on a supply to which wages relate, means the proportion that the amount or value of the wages bears to the consideration for the supply to which the wages relate.

 4. Place of payment of wages